mk-fg/fgtk/README.rst

 vfat_shuffler
 '''''''''''''

-Python3 script to list/shuffle/order and do some other things to LFN entries inside vfat filesystem directory without mounting the thing.
+Python script to list/shuffle/order and do some other things to LFN entries inside vfat filesystem directory without mounting the thing.

 Implemented to work around limitations of crappy cheap mp3 players that don't have shuffle (or any ordering) functionality and cycle tracks in the same order as their dentries_ appear on fs.

-Easy way to "shuffle" stuff for these in quick and efficient manner is to swap dentries' places, which (unfortunately) requires re-implementing a bit of vfat driver code, which (fortunately) isn't that complicated.
+Easy way to "shuffle" stuff for these in a quick and efficient manner is to swap dentries' places, which (unfortunately) requires re-implementing a bit of vfat driver code, which (fortunately) isn't that complicated.

-Tool takes path to device and directory to operate on as arguments (see --help) and has -l/--list (simply list files, default), -s/--shuffle (shuffle operation), --rename plus some other action-opts, and ``--debug --dry-run`` can be useful to check what script does without making any fs changes.
+Tool takes path to device and directory to operate on as arguments (see --help) and has -l/--list (simply list files, default), -s/--shuffle (shuffle operation), ---o/order, --rename plus some other action-opts (all support -r/--recursive operation), and ``--debug --dry-run`` can be useful to check what script does without making any fs changes (opens device read-only).

-One limitation is that it only works with FAT32 "vfat" fs type, which can be created with "mkfs.vfat" tool, *not* the stuff that "mkdosfs" tool creates, *not* FAT16, FAT12, exFAT or whatever other variations are out there (they're slightly different and I didn't need any of them, so not implemented).
+One limitation is that it only works with FAT32 "vfat" fs type, which can be created via "mkfs.vfat" tool, *not* the stuff that "mkdosfs" tool creates, *not* FAT16, FAT12, exFAT or whatever other variations are out there (they're slightly different and I didn't need any of them, so not implemented).